noalistic/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 7: a script that adds execution permission to the owner, the group owner and the other users

 Task 8: Owner: no permission at all, Group: no permission at all, Other users: all the permissions

+Task 9: a script that sets the mode of a file